Why Is Curiosity Important When It Comes To Your Career?

 If you pay close attention, examples of curiosity in the workplace are everywhere you look!
 Here are some key ways you can manifest curiosity in a professional setting:

-• Ask Questions - Well duh, right?
+- Ask Questions - Well duh, right?
 This one might be obvious, but that doesn’t make it any less important.
 Asking clarifying questions is a perfect example of curiosity in the workplace that can lead to a deeper understanding, more effective problem-solving and improved participation among team members. .If something piques your interest, ask questions to learn more!

-• Engage In Active Listening - Hearing your leaders and peers is one thing, but actively listening is another.
+- Engage In Active Listening - Hearing your leaders and peers is one thing, but actively listening is another.
 Active listening involves non-verbal cues like head nodding, echoing back what you've heard, asking clarifying questions and providing thoughtful responses.
 This demonstrates your curiosity and desire to fully understand the conversation.
 This component of curiosity can also come in handy during conflicts in the workplace.

-• Learn Something New - It’s easy to get into a comfortable routine at work, but going beyond your safety bubble stretches your mind and enables you to develop new skills or refine existing ones.
+- Learn Something New - It’s easy to get into a comfortable routine at work, but going beyond your safety bubble stretches your mind and enables you to develop new skills or refine existing ones.
 Whether it's taking a new course, exploring a different aspect of your job or trying out a new tool, being open to learning showcases your curiosity.

-• Read More - You might spend your day reading emails and documents, especially if you’re in marketing.
+- Read More - You might spend your day reading emails and documents, especially if you’re in marketing.
 But don't stop there.
-Read industry news, revisit old textbooks, check out library books or listen to audiobooks about new skills you want to develop.
+Read industry news, revisit old textbooks, check out library books, or listen to audiobooks about new skills you want to develop.
 Expanding your knowledge base through reading is a fundamental way to cultivate curiosity.

-• Seek Feedback - Don’t shy away from feedback.
+- Seek Feedback - Don’t shy away from feedback.
 Asking for feedback from your peers, supervisors and mentors shows that you are curious about how you can improve and grow.
-It doesn’t mean you have to always take the advice or make all the changes, but accepting the feedback and asking clarifying questions is a great way to source different perspectives and shows you are willing to make changes based on what you heard.
+It doesn’t mean you have to always take the advice or make all the changes, but accepting the feedback and asking clarifying questions is a great way to source different perspectives and shows you are willing to make changes based on what you learn.

 Now that we’ve established examples of curiosity in the workplace, let's talk about the benefits of curiosity.